Attending a BC Virtual Visit Appointment

 Step 1.
 Email or SMS notification

-You will receive an appointment invitation via email or SMS text message that contains appointment information and a link to your scheduled appointment.
+You will receive a visit invitation via email and/or SMS text message that contains visit information and a link to your scheduled visit.

 *Remember to use a supported browser: ChromeFirefox, Edge or Safari; Internet Explorer is not supported and will not work.